aleen42/PersonalWiki/projectManagement/review/review.md

     - *<strong>wrong reason</strong>: obviously, they are not the same*
 - It is necessary that IT project managers have prior technical experience in creating and managing IT products.
     - *<strong>wrong reason</strong>: it's helpful but it's not necessary*
 - Corrective actions reduce the probability of negative consequences associated with project risks, while preventive actions should result in improvements in project performance.
     - *<strong>wrong reason</strong>: it's reversed*
+- Deliverables are only product-related, such as a piece of hardware or software.
+    - *<strong>wrong reason</strong>: deliverables can be product-related, such as a piece of hardware or software, or process-related, such as a planning document or meeting minutes*
+- The project’s size, complexity, importance, and other factors do not affect how much effort is spent on collecting requirements for scope planning.
+    - *<strong>wrong reason</strong>: it affects*
+- Corrective actions reduce the probability of negative consequences associated with project risks, while preventive actions should result in improvements in project performance.
+    - *<strong>wrong reason</strong>: it's reversed*
+- Corrective actions reduce the probability of negative consequences associated with project risks, while preventive actions should result in improvements in project performance.
+    - *<strong>wrong reason</strong>: it's reversed*
+- Corrective actions reduce the probability of negative consequences associated with project risks, while preventive actions should result in improvements in project performance.
+    - *<strong>wrong reason</strong>: it's reversed*
+- Corrective actions reduce the probability of negative consequences associated with project risks, while preventive actions should result in improvements in project performance.
+    - *<strong>wrong reason</strong>: it's reversed*
+- Corrective actions reduce the probability of negative consequences associated with project risks, while preventive actions should result in improvements in project performance.
+    - *<strong>wrong reason</strong>: it's reversed*
+- Corrective actions reduce the probability of negative consequences associated with project risks, while preventive actions should result in improvements in project performance.
+    - *<strong>wrong reason</strong>: it's reversed*
+- Corrective actions reduce the probability of negative consequences associated with project risks, while preventive actions should result in improvements in project performance.
+    - *<strong>wrong reason</strong>: it's reversed*
+- Corrective actions reduce the probability of negative consequences associated with project risks, while preventive actions should result in improvements in project performance.
+    - *<strong>wrong reason</strong>: it's reversed*
+- Corrective actions reduce the probability of negative consequences associated with project risks, while preventive actions should result in improvements in project performance.
+    - *<strong>wrong reason</strong>: it's reversed*
+- Corrective actions reduce the probability of negative consequences associated with project risks, while preventive actions should result in improvements in project performance.
+    - *<strong>wrong reason</strong>: it's reversed*